 To research users’ needs, you need to collect both qualitative and quantitative feedback from your target audience:

-Qualitative research.
-Qualitative research is supposed to answer questions like “How many users prefer X over Y?”
+Quantitative research.
+Quantitative research is supposed to answer questions like “How many users prefer X over Y?”
 Creating an online survey for your target audience is one of the common ways of conducting such research.

-Quantitative research.
-Quantitative research answers the questions like “Why do users prefer X over Y?”
-There are a couple of techniques that can be used to gain quantitative insights.
+Qualitative research.
+Qualitative research answers the questions like “Why do users prefer X over Y?”
+There are a couple of techniques that can be used to gain qualitative insights.
 You can start with effective offline methods — interview your users/customers to understand areas that need to be improved.
 Don’t forget that your own website is the cornerstone of your marketing strategy; use tools like Crazy Egg to visualize user flows.
 It will help you understand what your visitors are interested in most.

 Tip: Prioritize your findings.
 Not all findings are equally important — rank the importance of each finding to determine the impact it has on the business.